We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Don’t Reflect as Much Light

 Buyers add accents to their ring because it enhances brilliance without a significant increase in cost.
-Several small diamonds often cost less than increasing the carat weight of the main one.

 Pave settings feature diamonds on top the shank, though they’re often set in grooves that rise and fall.

-Their also held in place by mini-prongs or small beads.
+They’re also held in place by mini-prongs or small beads.

 Twenty diamonds that weigh a total of 0.15 carats complement the round cut on top.